Citymonstret/Kvantum/README.md

  - If Statements `{#if provider.variable} {/if}`
  - Inverted If Statements `{#if !provider.variable} {/if}`

+Put `CrushEngine/CrushEngine-1.2.0.jar` in your `iserver/plugins` folder in order to enable the engine.

 ##Building
 You build IntellectualServer using gradle.
 Use `gradlew build` to download all dependencies and build the compiled output.